eestrada/voll/SPECIFICATION.md

 If values cannot be properly parsed, then parsing should halt and an error MUST be returned.

+If such a procedure is supplied, it MUST NOT allow for excess whitespace around values.
+The syntax parsing around the key and the first equals sign MUST NOT change in this mode.
+The only thing that changes is how values are interpreted.

 Such a procedure is NOT REQUIRED to returned this parsed result in the default datatype or structure used to return regular parsing results.
 For example, in Python this may just return a plain old nested Python dict.